 King Ralph deconstructed Rags to Royalty by showing how unprepared he is in running government, and how impossible it is for someone like him to change the traditions of the royal court.

 Scream also deconstructs Final Girl by showing Sydney become increasingly terrified by each encounter.
 She survives the murder attempts and tells her stories to the world; but now she has to fear the next dumb fuck who wants to be the next Ghostface.
 She becomes increasingly detached from reality out of fear of her own life.

 Heartbreakers deconstructs All Men Are Perverts with style.
 Max and Paige make their living off conning rich men by seducing them, Paige remarking "we can't make a scumbag do anything a scumbag wouldn't do".
 But then when Max tries to seduce Paige's husband nice guy Jack, he says no and she has to resort to drugging him.
 Then the last man Max conned says he would never cheat on her again, not because he got caught but because of what he lost (her).

-The Filipino film "Anak ng Cabron" answers the question "What kind of man would possess the typical Filipino action hero qualities (masculine virility, master of his home, has no problem with violence)?
+The Filipino film "Anak Ng Cabron" asks "What kind of man would possess the typical action hero qualities (masculine virility, mastery of his home, has no problem with violence)?
 The answer: a Villain Protagonist.